 At the Center, we encourage people of all ages and backgrounds to become stewards of wildlife, habitats, and natural resources through our Weezie Nature Center and biology classroom, a windowed veterinary hospital where the public can observe first-hand our collective impact on wildlife, and science education curricula proven to increase environmental literacy.

 NEWC is a community-integrated 501(c)(3) charitable organization and does not receive federal or state funding.
 Your donations support all our work to help animals and people thrive.

-· New England Wildlife Center is an example of our ability as a community to come together to solve real problems on our own, without leaving it the government, large institutions or, in other words, “the experts”.
+We are proud that the Center continues to stand as an example of our ability as a community to come together to solve real problems on our own, without leaving it to the government, large institutions, or – in other words – “the experts.”

-· Since our inception, our veterinary team has treated over 100,000 wildlife, provided education to tens of thousands of children and reconnected countless numbers of people to wildlife, the environment and each other.
+- Since we opened the doors to the Center, our veterinary team has treated more than 120,000 wildlife, provided education to tens of thousands of children and young adults, and reconnected countless numbers of people to wildlife, the environment, and each other.

-· The Center’s work has been lauded locally and nationally in print, on television and on the Internet.
-For example, the Center’s work has been recognized in the national Chronicle for Philanthropy, the Today Show, WCVB-TV magazine show – Chronicle, the Boston Globe, the Patriot Ledger, South Shore Living Magazine and the Yawkey Foundation’s Annual Report.
+- The Center’s work has been praised locally and nationally in media including The Chronicle of Philanthropy, the Today Show, WCVB-TV Boston’s magazine show Chronicle, The Boston Globe, The Patriot Ledger, South Shore Living Magazine, and the Yawkey Foundation’s Annual Report.

 - The Center was chosen by the Massachusetts State Legislature as one of the top 1,000 places to visit in Massachusetts.